 “I was driving near International City when I noticed I could not access the Internet.
 I thought it was just poor network signal,” one European expatriate who maintains a post-paid account, told Gulf News.

-Some customers who called up du’s customer service have been advised that there have been technical issues with regards to the company’s billing system, which may have contributed to the delay.
+Some customers who called up du’s customer service have been advised that there was an issue with the telecom operator's billing system, which may have contributed to the delay.